cudzu/COMP-4710-AIBCR/README.md

 Currently, reviewing these documents means manually reading hundreds of pages of legalese, searching for alphanumeric federal codes, and cross-referencing them against massive Excel databases to see if they are acceptable.
 It takes hours.
 This project automates that entire workflow, saving our sponsor massive amounts of time.

-## Phase 1: The Clause Matrix Generator (Current State)
+## Phase 1: The Legal Code Flagger (Current State)
-The current Python script (`matrix_generator.py`) handles standard federal solicitations.
+The current Python script (`document-flagger.py`) handles standard federal solicitations.
 It acts as an incredibly advanced text parser and cross-referencer.

 **What it does:**
 * **Multi-Format Reading:** It reads native digital PDFs, modern Word documents (`.docx`), and even uses an OCR fallback (Tesseract) to read scanned image PDFs.